 This is one thing in Siem Reap not to miss.

-Shows run every night at 7.30pm and cost $15.
-We didn’t need to buy in advance but get there at 7pm for the best seats as it’s open seating (or you can pay extra for guaranteed front row seats).
+Shows run every night at 8pm and cost from $18.
+We didn’t need to buy in advance but get there at 7.30pm for the best seats as it’s open seating (or you can pay extra for reserved seating with a better view).
 We saw Preu, but the show changes regularly.
 See the Phare website for more details.

 The Floating Village at Kompong Khleang